rsarendus/vecmath/README.md

 3. Build:
    * Compile and package as a JAR into the project's `target` directory:
    <br>`mvn clean package`
-   * Compile, package and install into the local repository:
+   * Or compile, package and install into the local repository:
    <br>`mvn clean install`
+   * Or for more options see [Maven Build Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)

+Or alternatively, since the library uses no external dependencies, one could copy-paste any relevant source files into their own project's source directory.

 ## Highlights of the Library